-The ISD and/or COD of the Generating Facility may be impacted by SCD upgrade(s)/mitigation(s), that were triggered in prior cluster studies and are required only when enough generation projects (with executed GIAs in good standing) achieve ISD.
-The identification of the need for these upgrades assumes that all queued generation projects materialize and are interconnected, but the true need occurs only when enough queued generation achieves ISD.
-These SCD mitigations will be continuously evaluated as part of subsequent planning studies and the Annual Reassessment8 with queued generation projects to properly define the actual trigger of SCD mitigation based on the actual execution of GIA and development of generation facilities toward commercial operation.
-For previously triggered SCD mitigation(s), if any, that could impact the timelines for Generating Facility Please refer to Area Report which are titled the following:
+Beyond the timing impacts associated with the SCD upgrades identified to be triggered in this study, the ISD and/or COD of the Generating Facility may also be impacted by the following SCD upgrade(s)/mitigation(s), that were identified to be triggered in prior cluster studies.

+Please note that this upgrade(s) is required only when enough generation projects with executed GIAs in good standing proceed forward towards achieving ISD.
+The identification of the need for these SCD upgrade(s)/mitigation(s) assumes that all queued generation projects materialize and are interconnected, but the actual need occurs only when enough queued generation proceed forward towards achieving ISD.
+These SCD mitigations will be continuously evaluated as part of subsequent planning studies to properly define the actual impact to the Generating Facility's ISD associated with these upgrades as well as those triggered by the cluster and assigned to the Generating Facility.
+Effectively, trigger of impact to Generating Facility's ISD and COD associated with SCD mitigation will be based on the actual execution of GIA and development of generation facilities toward commercial operation.
+Lastly, please refer to the following sections in the Area Report for information on additional upgrades that could impact the timelines for the Generating Facility: